mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ## 8. Let's Run It

-At this point, we defined a full working Kafka application, which uses many transformations and join operations.
-Now, it's time to test the topology we've developed, sending some messages to the various Kafka topics.
+At this point, we defined a complete working Kafka application, which uses many transformations and joins.
+Now, it's time to test the developed topology, sending messages to the various Kafka topics.

 First, let's fill the tables, starting from the topic `discounts`.
-We have to send some messages associating a profile to an effective discount:
+We have to send some messages associating a profile with a discount:

 ```shell
 kafka-console-producer \